 - It is possible that EU nationals who are working in the UK and/or UK nationals who are working in EU member states will be eligible to obtain permanent residency and/or dual citizenship which would be likely to preserve working rights and, potentially, freedom of movement following Brexit.
 It is also possible that those employees who do not yet qualify for permanent residency/citizenship would be able to apply for a residence card as evidence of their right to live/work in that country.
 This could prove to be a useful way of demonstrating when an employee first began exercising his EU Treaty rights in a country, particularly if the protection of an employee's legal status (when based on EU principles) has a cut-off point in a post-Brexit immigration regime.
 We can assist with undertaking an immigration audit and with any residency (temporary/permanent) and citizenship applications.
 You should also review any pending expatriate arrangements and we can advise on any immigration applications that could be made now, ahead of Brexit.

 - Brexit has given rise to a number of reported incidents of racial harassment within certain communities and many EU nationals have reported being made to feel unwelcome and vulnerable.
 It is possible that employers will start receiving grievances and claims based on incidents within the work place.
 Harassment and anti-bullying policies should be reviewed and diversity training should be considered as measures to mitigate the risk of such claims arising.

 - There are reports of businesses losing contracts as a result of the uncertainty over the future and of redundancies as a result.
-Some businesses have already started relocating their staff from the UK to other EU jurisdictions.
+It has now been reported that many financial institutions are already seeking to relocate their staff from the UK to other EU jurisdictions.
 You should ensure that any redundancy policies are up to date and check the requirements of any European Works Council arrangements, in preparation for any restructuring proposals which may arise.